jitendra3109/EngineeringBlogs/README.md

 If you find worth it then please star and share it.

 ## Your Contribution Most Welcome

-Please send PR if you find some important but please atleast once see the [contribute guide](https://github.com/jsroyal/EngineeringBlog/blob/master/CONTRIBUTING.md).
+Please send PR if you find some important but please at least once see the [contribute guide](https://github.com/jsroyal/EngineeringBlog/blob/master/CONTRIBUTING.md).